turingschool/front-end-curriculum/lessons/module-1/js-intro-to-functions.md

 ## Learning Goals

-* How to declare functions with and without parameters
+* Be able to declare functions with and without parameters
-* How to call functions with and without parameters
+* Understand how to call functions with and without parameters
-* How to make function expressions evaluate to something other than `undefined`
+* Make function expressions evaluate to something other than `undefined` using `return`

 ## Vocab